 Although not required, it is highly recommended all players wear a Fielder's Mask.
 In addition to the obvious safety benefits, the mask also improves the player's confidence to properly catch the ball.
 The younger they start wearing the mask, the more likely they won't want to play without it.
 However, a Fielder's Mask is required for all Pitchers.

 For additional safety, many players wear a Heart Guard.
 You can find this guard attached to a shirt the player can wear underneath the jersey to protect the chest should they get hit by the ball.
 Compression shorts are commonly known as Sliding Shorts.
 Some specialized shorts even have additional thin padding along the hips.
 Although not required, these shorts can help protect players' hips from injuries due to sliding and are therefore recommended.
 With increased awareness of dental injuries and new technology, players are beginning to consider a Mouth Guard.

 There is a difference between soccer and softball cleats.

 Pro Tip: Softball cleats are not permitted under most soccer rules.
-Soccer cleats or even sneakers can be worn for softball but are not recommended.
+Soccer cleats or even sneakers can be worn for softball but softball cleats are recommended.

 If you want to carry all your equipment by hand, that’s an option.
 Wedge a bat or two under one arm.
 Stuff your gloves in a pocket.
 A change of clothes over your shoulder.
 Cleats in one hand, helmet in the other.
 And a water bottle?
 You’ll find room for that somewhere.
 But if you want to cut the hassle and protect your new gear, a bat bag is a must-have.